What to expect

 Meals included: Lunch

 The first wine experience of the day is Villa Yustina in the village of Ustina.
 Enjoy a tour of the vineyard park and winery and end the visit with a memorable tasting of 5 wines in the tasting room.
-Visit to The Red Church, which is a partially preserved early christian basilica located by the town of Perushtitsa.
-Todoroff Wine & SPA Hotel is our next destination.
-Enjoy lunch followed by a tasting of 5 wines.
-Return to Plovdiv.
+Enjoy lunch at the Yustina Restaurant.
+Continue to The Red Church, which is a partially preserved early christian basilica located by the town of Perushtitsa.
+Enroute to Plovdiv, a second winery will open its doors and welcome us into the winery for a tour and tasting of fine wines.
+Return to Plovdiv in the late afternoon.
 The evening is at your own leisure.

 Accommodation: 4-star hotel in Plovdiv